PhotoperiodFunction

 Calculated Day Length

-The day length is calculated using the following astronomical formula, which estimates the duration of daylight (in hours) for a given day of year, latitude, and twilight sun angle:
+When no predetermined photoperiod is available, the day length is calculated using an astronomical formula.
+This calculation estimates the duration of daylight (in hours) for a given day of year, latitude, and twilight sun angle.

 1. Convert angles to radians: